Driving in Tuscany: Must-know details before getting behind the wheel!

 Speed Limits & Use of Head Lights

 Don’t expect to find as many road signs to remind you of the speed limit on Italian roads as there are in the US or the UK.
 You will come across relevant signs whenever the speed limits change, like, for example, when entering a town or along a regional road.
-However, if you know the basic rules regarding the speed limits, you will be just fine.
-Here is what information to bear in mind:
+However, if you know the basic rules regarding speed limits, you will be just fine.
+Here is some information to keep in mind:

 - The speed limit in town is 50km/hr.